12 Highest-Paying Side Hustles That Won’t Burn You Out

 Average hourly wage: $25 to $150 an hour

 If you're someone who loves digital organization and helping others simplify their online life, this is a niche side hustle with growing demand.
-It blends tech-savviness with personal productivity, and it’s often done fully remote, unlike in-person organizers that declutter your closet, kitchen, etc.
+Many of us are extremely unorganized on our devices with no time to do anything about it.
+That's where you come in.

-How to get started: Decide on 2 to 3 services to specialize in, such as email management, digital file organization, password vault setup, etc. Create a portfolio (you can even use a case study from cleaning your own digital life), and offer free or discounted sessions to get testimonials.
+How to get started: Decide on 2 to 3 services to specialize in, such as email management, digital file organization, password vault setup, etc. Create a portfolio (you can even use a case study from cleaning your own digital life) on a simple website builder like Canva, and offer free or discounted sessions to get testimonials.
 Bizway has a great article on digital decluttering service ideas to help you define your niche.

 Where to find gigs: Promote your services on LinkedIn, Facebook groups for productivity and organization, or offer sessions on platforms like Fiverr, Upwork, and TaskRabbit (under virtual tasks).
-You can also pitch yourself as a productivity assistant or digital organizer to online coaches, solopreneurs, or small teams who are drowning in clutter.
+You can also pitch yourself as a productivity assistant or digital organizer to online business owners and creators.

 10. Help Small Businesses Set Up Automations ($50-$150/hr)